lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 *  `DeviceIdentifier`: Unique device identification.
 *  `HardwareRevisionSecret`: A global design time constant.

-Other than the `DiversificationKey`, none of the values above are considered secret.
+Other than the `DiversificationKey` and `HardwareRevisionSecret`, none of the values above are considered secret.

 Once the `CreatorRootKey` is reached, software can request key manager to advance state, generate output key or generate output identity.
 The key used for all 3 functions is the `CreatorRootKey`.

-The advancement from this state to the next is irreversible during the current power cycle.
+The advancement from `CreatorRootKey` to the `OwnerIntermediateKey` is irreversible during the current power cycle.

 While in the CreatorRootKey state, the key from OTP is continuously captured and sensed.
 This provides some security benefit as the key is constantly background checked by the OTP.